dashpay/platform/README.md

 developers can integrate with their applications.

-If you are looking for how to contribute to the project or need any help with building an app on the Dash Platform - message us in [Devs Discord](https://chat.dashdevs.org/)!
+If you are looking for how to contribute to the project or need any help with building an app on the Dash Platform - message us on the [Devs Discord](https://chat.dashdevs.org/)!

 ## Intro

 This is a multi-package repository - sometimes also known as monorepository - that contains all packages that comprise the Dash platform - for example, Drive, which is the storage component of Dash Platform, the JavaScript SDK, wallet-lib, DAPI, and others.
 Every individual package contains its own readme.
-Packages are located under the [packages](./packages) directory.
+Packages are located in the [packages](./packages) directory.

 ## FAQ

 ### Looking for support?

-For questions and support please join our [Devs Discord](https://chat.dashdevs.org/)
+For questions and support, please join our [Devs Discord](https://chat.dashdevs.org/)

 ### Where are the docs?

-Our docs are hosted on the [readme.io](https://dashplatform.readme.io/docs/introduction-what-is-dash-platform), and report issues/features at this repository [issues](https://github.com/dashevo/platform/issues).
+Our docs are hosted on [readme.io](https://dashplatform.readme.io/docs/introduction-what-is-dash-platform).
+You can create issues and feature requests in the [issues](https://github.com/dashevo/platform/issues) for this repository.

 ### Want to report a bug or request a feature?